Anthrocon: Background and history

 Anthrocon 2010 had an attendance of 4,238, the first furry convention to exceed 4,000 members; and by 2012 saw 5,179 attendees, with a Fursuit Parade exceeding 1,000.
 The admission price was also set overall at $60 for a four-day pass, though pre-registered attendees paid $50.

 In 2017, Anthrocon lost the title of "World's most attended furry convention", as Midwest FurFest in Rosemont, Illinois, claimed the title with an attendance of over 8,700.

 The chairman of the convention since 1999, Samuel Conway, oversees the operations of Anthrocon with the assistance of convention staff and volunteers who donate their time and energy throughout the weekend to assist the multitude of small tasks which arise.
 Since 1997, Anthrocon has raised more than $200,000 for animal-related charities.

+The convention has been acknowledged as part of Pittsburgh's culture; since 2014, Pittsburgh Pirates player Andrew McCutchen has been known for making an X (Twitter) post simply containing the word "furries" prior to the convention.
+A superstition emerged surrounding McCutchen's performance at Pirates home games during Anthrocon, with a statistician noting in 2023 that he had a batting average of .419 and three home runs (one of which being a walk-off in extra innings in 2014) over 15 games.
+The convention was also referenced in a side plot in a 2026 episode of the medical drama The Pitt, where a fursuiter attending Anthrocon was shown being treated for heat exhaustion.

 Fernando's Café

 Since the convention's presence in Pittsburgh, Fernando's Café, a fast food restaurant located near Westin Convention Center Pittsburgh, is one of several restaurants that cater to furries during Anthrocon weekend.
 However, in 2012, Fernando DeCarvalho, the owner of the restaurant, called Conway informing him that he had gone into debt as a result of the Great Recession.
 In response, Conway initiated a fundraising campaign which resulted in the restaurant receiving $20,000, a move HuffPost reports would "alleviate some of [DeCarvalho's] debt and allow him to keep his doors open long enough for one last Anthrocon."
 The cafe has since switched ownership, and names, but still schedules unique offerings.